llafuente/language-spec/language/introspection.md

   bool canThrow

   get isFunction() bool {
-    return type == TypeKind.function
+    return type == Primitives.function
   }
   get isNumeric() bool {
-    return type in TypeKind.i8 or TypeKind.i16 TypeKind.i32 or TypeKind.i64 or TypeKind.u8 or TypeKind.u16 or TypeKind.u32 or TypeKind.u64 or TypeKind.f32 or TypeKind.f64 or TypeKind.f128
+    return type in Primitives.i8 or Primitives.i16 Primitives.i32 or Primitives.i64 or Primitives.u8 or Primitives.u16 or Primitives.u32 or Primitives.u64 or Primitives.f32 or Primitives.f64 or Primitives.f128
   }
 }